 4.6 Shock Position of the Double Ellipse Case (Shock at the Nose)

-In this section is presented the behavior of the shock position in ideal, in thermal equilibrium and chemical non-equilibrium ([23]), and in thermochemical non-equilibrium conditions.
-Only first-order solutions are compared because the second-order ideal gas solutions did not present converged ones.
+In this section is presented the behavior of the shock position in thermochemical non-equilibrium conditions considering the models of five (5) and seven (7) species.
+First- and second-order solutions are compared.